nviennot/reversing-mono4k/part0/README.md

 V0.0.11
 ```

 The firmware we have extracted is good.
+It's useful to keep, because we are
+going to replace it with our own.
+It's always a good thing to be able to revert
+our changes.

 [Next part, we'll try to access the external flash on the
 board](../part1/README.md)